-On an April day in 2004, my husband and I were headed north on M-66 and, when we neared Ionia, I looked for “the” big red barn, a landmark on the horizon.
-But this morning, a developer’s sign said the farm was for sale.
+On an April day in 2004, my husband and I were headed north and when we neared Ionia, I looked for the landmark big red barn.
+To my shock, a developer’s sign said the farm was for sale.

-Our stop to ask for permission to photograph the barn turned into a four-year quest to save the barn and other buildings.
-Keith Benedict had refused offers to sell, but urban sprawl was advancing like an oil-slick on sparkling water.
-Wal*Mart Corporation was already in negotiation to buy a portion of the farm, including the 1922 barn.
+Our stop to ask for permission to photograph the barn turned into a four-year quest to save the barn and other buildings from urban sprawl, advancing like an oil slick.
+Wal*Mart Corporation was negotiating to buy a portion of the farm, including the 1922 barn.

-The Benedict Barn was not a pegged barn but its architecture was unique as was its outward appearance with two tiny dormers and white-framed windows gracing the wing.
-Mr. Benedict told me there had been another big red barn where this one stood.
-It had just been finished when it was struck by lightning.
-Thousands of bales of hay and straw could be stacked to the peak of the 40’x108’gambrel barn and its 50’x60’ wing, both of which were 60’ to the peak.
+The Benedict Barn’s architecture was unique Thousands of bales of hay and straw could be stacked to the 60’ peak of the 40’x108’gambrel barn and its 50’x60’ wing.
 Eight interior bins stored hundreds of bushels of grain.

-Serendipitously, Central Michigan University’s television station did a documentary on the plight of Michigan barns and included the Benedict Barn.
-Calls and emails poured in with ideas for saving the barn, the best of which was that Wal*Mart should keep the barn and farmhouse where they stood and convert them to a gardening center and coffee shop, neatly set beside the mature trees.
-Ideas also included making the barn a township hall, restaurant, or, moving it to become part of a greenhouse operation, a community center, a storage facility for antiques, a museum to house antique cars, a preschool or part of the Ionia Free Fair.
+Serendipitously, Central Michigan University’s television station was doing a documentary on the plight of Michigan barns and included the Benedict Barn.
+Calls poured in with ideas for saving the barn, the best of which was that Wal*Mart should keep the barn and farmhouse and convert them to a gardening center and coffee shop, neatly set beside the trees.
+Ideas included making the barn a restaurant, greenhouse operation, community center, storage facility, museum, a preschool or part of the Ionia Free Fair

-The most important lessons to come from these years are that good can come when people work together for worthy purpose and that when you truly believe in something you must give it your best effort and not listen to the naysayers.
+The most important lessons are that good can come when people work together and when you truly believe in something.
+You must not listen to the naysayers.